Integrated threat theory: Negative stereotypes

 Stereotypes are a strategy of simplifying a complex situation by relying on popular pre-set judgements.
-Integrated Threat Theory predicts that negative pre-set judgments about another group can lead to prejudice.
+ITT predicts that negative pre-set judgments about another group can lead to prejudice.
 This component of ITT draws from research that found that belief in negatively-rated stereotypical traits was linked to higher levels of prejudice against the stereotyped group.
 Stephan & Stephan (2000) acknowledged that some research has not found links between prejudice and general stereotypes.
 Thus, it seems that, while general stereotypes assume some positive things about other groups, only the negative aspects of stereotypes are relevant to prejudice.

 Updated two-component theory

-In 2002, Stephan and Renfro proposed an updated version of the theory which reduced the four components to two basic types: realistic and symbolic threats.
+Stephan & Renfro (2002) proposed an updated version of the theory which reduced the four components to two basic types: realistic and symbolic threats.
 The categories of negative stereotypes and intergroup anxiety were removed from the basic framework of the theory because they were found to be better understood as subtypes of threat.
 They can lead to either realistic or symbolic threats rather than standing as their own separate categories.
 For example, intergroup anxiety can be based on expectations of physical danger, a realistic threat, as well as on expectations of damage to one's identity, a symbolic threat.